axibase/atsd-use-cases/tutorials/workshop/performance.md

 ## Introduction

 One does not simply measure JVM code performance.
-A performance engineer must consider numerous aspects which affect the resulting data.
+A performance engineer must consider numerous variables which affect the resulting data.
 Several of these are enumerated below:

-* Interpreting and compiled modes ([implementation details](http://hg.openjdk.java.net/jdk8u/jdk8u/hotspot/file/2b2511bd3cc8/src/share/vm/runtime/advancedThresholdPolicy.hpp#l34)).
+* Interpreter and compiled modes ([implementation details](http://hg.openjdk.java.net/jdk8u/jdk8u/hotspot/file/2b2511bd3cc8/src/share/vm/runtime/advancedThresholdPolicy.hpp#l34)).
 * Preemptive compiler optimizations based on collected profiling information.
 * Other optimizations such as: constant folding, loop unrolling, dead code elimination.

 ## JMH: The Ultimate Java Benchmarking Tool

-[Java Microbenchmarking Harness](http://openjdk.java.net/projects/code-tools/jmh/) (JMH) is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.
+[Java Microbenchmarking Harness](http://openjdk.java.net/projects/code-tools/jmh/) (JMH) is a Java harness for building, running, and analyzing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.

 To use this tool, create a `maven` project from the JMH archetype.